ralvarezmar/2019-tfg-ruben-alvarez/README.md

 - Error reported in double loop in kibotic's GitHub.

-- I signed up in kibotic web and I started tests in the environment:
+- I signed up in kibotic web and I started doing tests in the environment:

   - First test: